-POCA applies to alleged money laundering conduct that occurred on or after 24 February 2003.
-There are three primary substantive money laundering offences under POCA, which are considered in further detail below.
+The POCA applies to alleged money laundering conduct that occurred on or after 24 February 2003.
+There are three primary substantive money laundering offences under the POCA, which are considered in further detail below.

-Underlying each money laundering offence is the concept of 'criminal property' (i.e. the proceeds of crime).
+Underlying each money laundering offence is the concept of "criminal property" (i.e., the proceeds of crime).
 In relation to each money laundering offence, the prosecution must prove that the property in question is criminal property.
-Criminal property is defined in POCA as property that constitutes a person's benefit from 'criminal conduct' or represents such a benefit, in whole or part, and whether directly or indirectly.
-Criminal conduct is conduct which constitutes an offence in any part of the UK, or would constitute an offence in any part of the UK if it had occurred there (section 340 POCA).
-For the purposes of POCA, it is immaterial who carried out the criminal conduct itself occurred before or after the coming into force of POCA.
+Criminal property is defined in the POCA as property that constitutes a person's benefit from "criminal conduct" or represents such a benefit, in whole or part, and whether directly or indirectly.
+Criminal conduct is conduct that constitutes an offence in any part of the UK, or would constitute an offence in any part of the UK if it had occurred there (section 340 POCA).
+For the purposes of the POCA, it is immaterial who carried out the criminal conduct, who benefitted from it and whether the underlying criminal conduct itself occurred before or after the coming into force of the POCA.

+The definition of criminal property under the POCA is such that any criminal conduct can amount to a predicate offence, including criminal tax evasion.
 The prosecution must also prove that the person accused of money laundering knew or suspected that the property is criminal property.
-The threshold for suspicion required to prove that a person knows or suspects that property is criminal property (i.e. the proceeds of crime) is low.
-For these purposes, 'suspicion' is as defined by the Court of Appeal in R v Da Silva (2006) EWCA

-Crim 1654, where the court held that a person 'must think there is a possibility, which is more than fanciful, that the relevant facts exist'.
-A 'vague feeling of unease' would not be sufficient.
+This is a low threshold.
+For these purposes, "suspicion" is as defined by the Court of Appeal in R v Da Silva [2006] EWCA Crim 1654, where the court held that a person "must think there is a possibility, which is more than fanciful, that the relevant facts exist".
+A "vague feeling of unease" would not be sufficient.

-The three primary substantive money laundering offences under POCA are:
+The three primary substantive money laundering offences under the POCA are:

-- concealing, disguising, converting, transferring or removing criminal property from England and Wales or from Scotland or Northern Ireland (section 327 POCA); - (2) entering into or becoming concerned in an arrangement, and knowing or suspecting that it facilitates (by whatever means) the acquisition, retention, use or control of criminal property by or on behalf of another person (section 328 POCA); and - (3) acquiring, using or possessing criminal property (section 329 POCA).
+- concealing, disguising, converting, transferring or removing criminal property from England and Wales or from Scotland or Northern Ireland (section 327 POCA); - (2) entering into or becoming concerned in an arrangement, and knowing or suspecting that it facilitates (by whatever means) the acquisition, retention, use or control of criminal property by or on behalf of another person (section 328 POCA); and - acquiring, using or possessing criminal property (section 329 POCA).

-It is a defence to a primary money laundering offence if: (i) an 'authorised disclosure', known as a suspicious activity report (SAR), is made to the National Crime Agency (NCA), requesting consent to undertake the transaction or activity; and (ii) appropriate consent is given or deemed given before any act is done.
-Further details on the consent regime are outlined at question 3.11 below.
-Such a SAR is also known as a 'Defence Against Money Laundering SAR' (DAML SAR).
+It is a defence to a primary money laundering offence if: (i) an "authorised disclosure", made via a suspicious activity report (SAR), is made to the National Crime Agency (NCA), requesting consent to undertake the transaction or activity; and (ii) appropriate consent is given or deemed given before any act is carried out.
+Further details on the consent regime are outlined in question 3.11 below.
+Such a SAR is also known as a "Defence Against Money Laundering SAR" (DAML SAR).

-A person does not commit an offence under section 329 POCA if he acquired, used or had possession of the property for 'adequate consideration' (section 329(2)(c) POCA).
-This defence is available, for example, where the criminal property has been acquired through receipt of monies in relation to the provision of services by a professional advisor (such as a solicitor or accountant).
-The limitations of this defence are set out at section 329(3) POCA.
+A person does not commit an offence under section 329 POCA if they acquired, used or had possession of the property for "adequate consideration" (section 329(2)(c) POCA).
+This defence is available, for example, where the criminal property has been acquired through receipt of monies in relation to the provision of services by a professional adviser (such as a solicitor or accountant).
+The limitations of this defence are set out in section 329(3) POCA, which has recently been the subject of a significant appeal court ruling.
+The decision in R (on the application of World Uyghur Congress) v National Crime Agency could effectively remove that defence in some circumstances, although the implications are still under analysis.